WPA3

 Bruteforcing WPA3

-In WPA3 networks it is still possible to brute force until the password is found, to do this we can use “wacker”.
+In WPA3 networks, it is still possible to brute force until the password is found.
+To do this, we can use “wacker”.

 Tab 1: Target Discovery